 Free bus service courtesy of Shenango Valley Shuttle Service and Mercer County Regional Council of Governments.

-In-park courtesy golf carts for seniors and the disabled sponsored by Buhl Regional Health Foundation, city of Hermitage, Mercer County Housing Authority, Sharon Regional Medical Center, UPMC Horizon, and Whole Life Services and the cities of Hermitage and Sharon
+In-park courtesy golf carts for seniors and the disabled sponsored by Buhl Regional Health Foundation, Crago Family Medicine, UPMC Horizon, Whole Life Services and the cities of Hermitage and Sharon

 Buses going to Buhl Farm

 • Vermeire Manor, Sharon – 11:20 a.m. and 1 p.m.

 • Connelly Manor and Riverview Apartments, Sharon – 11:25 a.m. and 1:05 p.m.